 Olaplex, simply put, is the gold standard of hair color aftercare.
 Equally as popular at the No. 3 hair treatment, this sulfate-free, reparative shampoo rebuilds hair bonds that are damaged during the color process to strengthen brittle, dry hair and protect against future damage.
 The No. 4 Bond Maintenance Shampoo still foams, creating a luxurious lather that dutifully cleans hair without stripping the life out of it.

 Sulfate-free shampoos often sacrifice cleanliness in favor of polite formulas that do little to remove buildup, but not this ultra-gentle Verb shampoo.
-Quinoa protein and pro-vitamin B5 pop up in the ingredients list, supposedly to help strengthen hair and replenish some of the amino acids lost during the color process (though the research isn’t conclusive.)
-Nonetheless, reviews said the Verb Hydrating Shampoo cleansed, moisturized, and soothed hair all while leaving hair color intact, with none of the oily gunk other sulfate-free shampoos tend to leave behind.
+Quinoa protein and pro-vitamin B5 pop up in the ingredients list to help strengthen hair, and reviewers were pleased with the way the shampoo cleansed, moisturized, and soothed hair all while leaving hair color intact.
 For handfuls of cloudlike foam, a dime-sized amount of product is all you need.

 Best Budget: Tresemme Color Revitalize Shampoo